vojtechruz/vojtechruzicka-blog/src/posts/idea-best-plugins/index.md

 This is a powerful plugin with a lot of useful features.
 It allows you to filter your console output, add custom highlighting or folding of similar line groups.
 You can even play sound or execute a script when a specific line type occurs in your console output.
 You can also tail files in your project and much more.

 ![Grep console plugin](./grep-console.png)

+## UPDATE: Plugin Ideas
+There is a lot of plugins already available, plenty to choose from.
+Still, there may be no plugin to cover functionality you are looking for.
+Fortunately, you may be able to get what you need without resorting to developing it yourself.

+In March 2021, Jetbrains [launched](https://blog.jetbrains.com/idea/2021/03/plugin-ideas-now-available-on-jetbrains-marketplace/) a new site called [Plugin Ideas](https://plugins.jetbrains.com/plugin-ideas).
+Essentially you can submit your own idea for a plugin, other people can add their own comments and suggestions.
+Ideas can be up-voted, so they can get more attention from potential developers who might pick up the idea and implement it.
+Ideas are neatly integrated with Youtrack issues, so you can track the progress.

 ## Is something missing?
 What are your favorite IDEA plugins?
 Share in the comments below.